Aegispaces/hypreload/README.md

-# hypreload
+# hypReload
-Bash script to reload wallpapers from dir using Hyprpaper.
+* Bash script to reload wallpapers from given directory, using Hyprpaper.
+* Loads a directory to choose images from, comments and/or uncomments all of the preloaded configs, so only one column is used per wallpaper.